yichen928/FreeSel/README.md

 # Towards Free Data Selection with General-Purpose Models
 This repo is official code implementation for our NeurIPS 2023 paper "Towards Free Data Selection with General-Purpose Models".
-Currently, this repository only contains the implementation for the old version paper: [Towards General and Efficient Active Learning](https://arxiv.org/abs/2112.07963).
+Currently, this repository only contains the implementation for the old version paper.
 We will update the new version of paper and code soon.

 ## Update
 + [2023-9-21] 🔥Our paper is accepted by NeurIPS 2023!🔥